joshuacords/opr/OPR-Riverside-Version.md

 When taking an Rush Action, all models in the unit may move by up to 12”.

 #### Charge Action
-When taking a Charge Action the unit chooses an enemy target to Melee Attack.
-All models in the unit may move by up to 12”, but at least 1 model in the unit must make contact with the target.
+When taking a Charge Action the unit chooses an enemy unit to target with a Melee Attack.
+All models in the unit must move by up to 12” to get in base contact with the target, or as close as possible.
+At least 1 model in the unit must be able to make contact with the target unit to Charge.

 #### Idle Action
 When taking the Idle Action remove the Shaken condition.
 The unit may not use any Special Abilities.